Students Rights and Responsibilities Handbook

 Payments

 Payments are accepted daily at all schools.
-You may pay with cash or a check for any amount and it will be placed in your student's account.
-If you send cash with your student, please place it in a sealed envelope with your student’s ID number, teacher, and grade.
-If you are sending a check, please write your student’s full name in the memo box.
+Payments with cash or a check for any amount will be placed in the student's account.
+Cash sent with a student should be placed in a sealed envelope with the student’s ID number, teacher, and grade.
+Checks should include the student’s full name in the memo box.

 Online payments are preferred and available through linqconnect.com.
-Please register for an account and add your student.
+Parents can register for an account and add their student.

 Wellness Policy